NikolayRys/test-task/README.md

-# Nikolay Rys' test task for Voima
+# Nikolay Rys' test task
 ## Requirements

 - Build an API server with one of the following languages: Python, Go, Ruby on Rails, JS.